telerik/xaml-docs/controls/radgauge/radial-scale/labels.md

 ## Label Location

-The location of the labels can be change using the __LabelLocation__.
+You can change the location of the labels by using the __LabelLocation__.

 ![](images/radial-scale-labels-labellocation.png)

 ## Label Rotation Mode

-You can control label rotation on radial scale using __LabelRotationMode__ property.
+You can control the label rotation on the radial scale using __LabelRotationMode__ property.
 It can have the following values:

 ![](images/radial-scale-labels-label_rotation-mode.png)